ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 Let's consider the second scenario from a complex problem perspective; what if we don't need a secret?
 If we continue with the box example, it's like giving your friend an unbreakable box with a special lock.
 Your friend sends you this box, which anyone can lock, but only your friend (the one who sent it) has the unique key to open it.
 This means you (who received the box) can send your secret message safely, without ever needing to worry about the key being stolen!

-This is called as [public-key (also asymmetric) cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
+This is called as [public-key (or asymmetric) cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 In a short, we have **public key** to encrypt the contents and **private key** to decrypt them.
 The secrecy is based on computational hardness; it is easy to encrypt with public key, but extremely difficult to decrypt with it, and hence, we require private key to access the contents.

 We only cover one basic example in this course how it works internally, but it is a very important concept on a higher level.